brucou/-rxcc-state/README.md

  transducer.
 That is often enough!
  - statecharts include activities and actions which may produce effects, and concurrency.
 We are seeking an purely computational approach (i.e effect-less) to facilitate composition, reuse and testing.
-Any concurrent model can be added on top as necessary.
+Any [concurrent or communication model](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.92.6145&rep=rep1&type=pdf) can be added on top as necessary.
- - we estimate the concurrency semantics of statecharts to be unduely complicated vs. alternative concurrency models[^3].
+ - we estimate the concurrency semantics of statecharts to be somewhat complicated vs. alternative concurrency models[^3].
 That makes it difficult for programmers to elaborate a mental model of the statecharts (in the presence of concurrency) and that makes it difficult for other users to reason based solely on the visualization of concurrent statecharts.
-Those issues are unavoidable passed a given scale or complexity of the modelized system
+Those issues however are not unmanageable for concurrent statecharts with little concurrency and messaging.
  - some [statecharts practitioners](http://sismic.readthedocs.io/en/master/communication.html#)
  favor having separate state charts communicating in an ad-hoc way rather than an integrated statechart model where concurrent state charts are gathered in nested states of a single